 Water Usage Controls

 During summer months, when water use substantially increases, it is not unusual for communities and municipalities to limit and/or ban water usage for certain periods of time.
 For those who are active in keeping their vegetable gardens, lawns and/or flower gardens in prime shape, this can negatively effect your efforts.
-Rainwater harvesting provides you the tools and resources to ensure that you have water available to meet your requirements, even during times of water usage controls implemented by local authorities.
+Harvesting provides you the tools and resources to ensure that you have water available to meet your requirements, even during times of water usage controls implemented by local authorities.

 Mitigating Flooding and other Water Related Issues

-Rainwater harvesting systems provide a buffer between your property and common drainage systems.
+Collection systems provide a buffer between your property and common drainage systems.
 By utilizing harvesting systems, there is an opportunity to relieve some pressure from drains that may otherwise be overwhelmed by high volume input during storms and major precipitation events.
 Benefits abound when considering the opportunity to harvest fresh water, while reducing the risk of drain overflow and/or flooding on your property.